-There are many obstacles for third-party funding to expand in France, the main one being the rules governing the lawyer's relationship with clients, in particular the rules governing conflicts of interest and those relating to lawyers' fees.
+There are many obstacles to the expansion of third-party funding in France, the main one being the rules governing lawyers' relationships with clients, in particular the rules governing conflicts of interest and those relating to lawyers' fees.

 The French lawyers' ethical rules provide that lawyers can only receive fees from their clients or an authorised representative of their clients.
 Lawyers can, therefore, not be paid directly by the third-party funder.

 Also, French lawyers are not entitled to communicate information to third parties.
-Lawyers must avoid bilateral discussions with the third-party funder in the absence of the client's presence.
+Lawyers must avoid bilateral discussions with the third-party funder in the absence of their clients.
 The third-party funder must always be considered a third party.

-The first class action mechanism was introduced in France by the Hamon Law of 17 March 2014, that came into force on 1 October 2014, under the name of group actions.
-The scope of this group action was then limited to consumer and competition law breaches only.
+The first-class action mechanism was introduced in France by the Hamon Law of 17 March 2014, which came into force on 1 October 2014, under the name of group actions.
+The scope of this group action was limited to consumer and competition law breaches only.
 This opt-in system can only be launched by a specific and limited list of consumers' associations which must find at least two people suffering from similar damage.
-Actions have until now mainly been brought against insurance and property manager companies.
-None has been successful to date.
+Actions have until now mainly been brought against insurance and property management companies.
+None have been successful to date.